Tougher-Together-DnD/default-game-assets/tutorials/New Game Checklist.md

 When adding forum posts use the markdown templates.
 However instead of copy-pasting the markdown, Render the markdown in the VS Code previewer and copy-paste the rendered version.
 This will retain images and styling in the forum post.

+Some Markdown documents may contain too much data to be successfully saved in one Forum Post.
+Break these up into one main post and subsequent replies.

+Close and make sticky the following order:
+1. Important Links
+2. House Rules and Modifications (In LFG As well)
+3. Dungeon Master Introduction (open)
+4. Character Introductions (open)
+5. Apply Here (Only in LFG)